Democrats are faced with risks and limits in the process of depositing Trump - Go Tech Daily

 The challenge of the Democrats is clear because they are trying to convince not only troubled senators, but also an American audience divided over the Republican president in an election year.

-With Chief Justice John Roberts at the head, Democrats on Thursday claimed that Trump’s motives were clear.
+With Chief Justice John Roberts in the presidency, Democrats argued on Thursday that Trump’s motives were clear.

 “No president has ever used his office to force a foreign nation to help cheat on our elections,” Jerrold Nadler of New York, the chairman of the House Judiciary Committee, told the senators.
 He said the founders of the nation would be shocked.
 “The president’s behavior is wrong.
 It’s illegal.
 It’s dangerous.”

-They mocked Trump’s claims that he had good reasons to press Ukraine to investigate his political enemies.
+Democrats mocked Trump’s claim that he had good reasons to put pressure on Ukraine to investigate former vice-president Biden or other political enemies.

-It was Trump who dealt with a shocking abuse of power, not former Vice President Biden or other Trump enemies, said Texas representative Sylvia Garcia.
-There is “no evidence, nothing, nada” to suggest that Biden has done something inappropriate in dealing with Ukraine, the former judge said.
+Rep. Sylvia Garcia from Texas, himself a former judge, there is “no evidence, nothing, nada” to suggest that Biden has done something inappropriate in dealing with Ukraine.

-Together with Giuliani, Trump investigated Biden and his son, Hunter, who was on the board of a Ukrainian gas company, looking for the probe of debunking theories about which nation was guilty of interference in the 2016 US elections.
+Together with Giuliani, Trump investigated Biden and his son, Hunter, who served on the board of a Ukrainian gas company, and searched for the probe of invalidated theories about which nation was guilty of interference in the 2016 US elections.

+The Democrats pursued their case on double tracks and answered in advance the arguments expected from the president’s lawyers in the coming days.

+At one point they showed a video of a younger Lindsey Graham, then a congressman from South Carolina and now a GOP senator affiliated with Trump, who claimed during Bill Clinton’s deposition in 1999 that no crime was needed to be a president to drop off.
+Trump’s defense team now claims that the accusation articles against him are invalid because they do not claim that he committed a specific crime.

-“We will conduct a strong defense of both facts and refute what they said,” said lawyer Jay Sekulow at the Capitol.
+“We will vigorously defend both facts and refute what they said,” and the constitution, said lawyer Jay Sekulow.

 The top Senate Democrat, Chuck Schumer, acknowledged that many senators “really don’t want to be here.”

-But Schumer said that Schiff has outlined a convincing case about Trump’s pressure on Ukraine and the plan to hide the charge, and many Republicans are only hearing it for the first time.
+But Schumer said that Schiff has outlined a convincing case that many Republicans are hearing for the first time.
 He claimed that they cannot help but are “glued” to his testimony.

 Once reluctant to take charges during an election year, the Democrats are now marching toward a Senate decision that the American public will also judge.

-Trump destroyed the procedure in a tweet on Thursday morning and declared them the “most unfair and corrupt hearing in congress history!”
+Trump destroyed the procedure in a Thursday tweet and declared them the “most unfair and corrupt hearing in the history of the congress!”

-Biden campaigned in Iowa and said, “People ask,” Will the president not get stronger and harder to beat if he survives?
-“Yes, probably.
-But Congress has no choice,” he said, senators should vote and “live with that in history.”

-Each party has a maximum of three days to present its case.
-After the prosecutors are ready, probably Friday, the lawyers of the president have no less than 24 hours.
-It is unclear how much time they will actually take, but the Trump team promises not only to defend the president, but to take the case of the Democrats apart.
+After the prosecutors are ready, the lawyers of the president have 24 hours left.
+It is unclear how much time they will actually take, but the Trump team is not expected to be completed on Saturday, according to a person who is not authorized to discuss the schedule and has granted anonymity.
 The Senate is expected to take Sunday off and continue next week.

 Then senators will face the question of whether or not they want to call witnesses to witness.

-Senators were allowed to view additional testimonies on Thursday that had been submitted by an assistant to Vice President Mike Pence, Jennifer Williams, who testified in the investigation of the accusation of the House.
-Democrats said the additional statement, which is classified, reinforces their case of accusation.
+Senators were given Thursday permission to view additional testimonials submitted by Vice President Mike Pence’s assistant, Jennifer Williams, one of those who was concerned about Trump’s actions.
+Democrats said that the testimony, which is classified, reinforces their case.
 A Williams lawyer declined to comment.

-It was difficult for the Democrats to keep the room’s attention.
-Most senators sat at their desks everywhere, according to the rules, although some stretched their legs, behind the desks, or against the back wall of the room.
-Sometimes they yawned.
-Republicans sometimes grinned quietly.
+Holding the room’s attention was difficult for the Democrats, but senators seemed to pay more attention to Schiff’s testimony, which grew dramatically.

+Most senators, even Republicans, sat at their desks during the afternoon session, as the rules dictate, and not so many of them yawned or stretched out during the previous long nights.

 The deposition is set against the backdrop of the 2020 elections.
 Four senators who are Democratic presidential candidates are outside the campaign track, sitting as jury members.